Iguazu Falls: Access

-Comparisons to other notable falls
+Comparison with other notable falls

 Upon seeing Iguazu, the United States First Lady Eleanor Roosevelt reportedly exclaimed, "Poor Niagara!" (which, at 50 m or 165 feet, are a third shorter).
 Often, Iguazu also is compared with Victoria Falls in Southern Africa, which separates Zambia and Zimbabwe.
 Iguazu is wider but is split into roughly 275 distinct falls and large islands, whereas Victoria has the largest curtain of water in the world, at more than 1600 m wide and over 100 m in height (in low flow, Victoria is split into five by islands but in high flow, it may be uninterrupted).
 The only wider falls are extremely large rapid-like falls, such as the Boyoma Falls (Stanley Falls).

 With the flooding of the Guaíra Falls in 1982, Iguazu currently has the sixth-greatest average annual flow of any waterfall in the world, following number five Niagara, with an average rate of 1746 m3/s.
 Its maximum recorded flow was 45700 m3/s on 9 June 2014.
 By comparison, the average flow of Niagara Falls is 2400 m3/s, with a maximum recorded flow of 8300 m3/s.
 The average flow at Victoria Falls is 1088 m3/s, with a maximum recorded flow of 7100 m3/s.